Rural Health Projects

 Project Managers: Name Withheld for Security & Baker Hill

 The health team recognized the need for many mosquito nets, which can be made impregnated with a special insecticide.
-This kind of net is effective in preventing mosquito bites at night, when the insects are most active.
-NFW provided funds to purchase and distribute 600 of these special nets.
+This kind of netting is effective in preventing mosquito bites at night, when the insects are most active.
+NFW provided funds to purchase and distribute 600 of these special nets in 2019.